33 Steps to Mediaition

 Free Call: 1800 960 156

-Whether I am acting for you as a Plaintiff (claimant) or a Defendant the scope of work is very similar except sometimes reversed.
+Whether we are acting for you as a Claimant or an Executor the scope of work is very similar except 'reversed'.
 The summary hereunder is not absolute.
-Sometimes I may work more on some items and other times less, depending upon the circumstances of each case.
+Sometimes we may do more work, other times less, depending upon the circumstances of each case.
 This general summary is designed to give you an idea of the process involved.

 - Obtaining instructions and investigating claimant’s eligibility;